 Example 1.
 Employer with 15 or more employees.
 Employee A accrues 40 hours of earned paid sick time in Year 1 and does not use any of the accrued time.
-The proposed rule would allow Employee A to carry forward the 40 hours of accrued but unused earned paid sick time to Year 2 (unless the employer exercises its buy back option pursuant to Arizona Revised Statutes § 23-372(D)(4)).
+Employee A will carry forward the 40 hours of accrued but unused earned paid sick time to Year 2 (unless the employer exercises its buy back option pursuant)

+to Arizona Revised Statutes § 23-372(D)(4)).
 Assuming the employer did not buy back hours pursuant to Arizona Revised Statutes § 23-372(D)(4), Employee A remains entitled to accrue another 40 hours of earned paid sick time in Year 2 (for a maximum balance of 80 hours).
 If, at the end of Year 2, Employee A has 80 hours of unused earned paid sick time and the employer does not exercise its buyback option pursuant to Arizona Revised Statutes § 23-372(D)(4), Employee A is entitled to carry forward only 40 hours of earned paid sick time into Year 3 (though they may accrue another 40 hours in the course of Year 3).
 NOTE: Subject to the employer's agreement to be more generous than the Act requires, Employee A may only use 40 hours of earned paid sick time in any given year.

 Example 2.
 Employer with fewer than 15 employees.
 Employee B accrues 24 hours of earned paid sick time in Year 1 and does not use any of the accrued time.
-The proposed rule would allow Employee A to carry forward the 24 hours of accrued but unused earned paid sick time to Year 2 (unless the employer exercises its buy back option pursuant to Arizona Revised Statutes § 23-372(D)(4)).
+Employee A will carry forward the 24 hours of accrued but unused earned paid sick time to Year 2 (unless the employer exercises its buy back option pursuant to Arizona Revised Statutes § 23-372(D)(4)).
 Assuming the employer did not buy back hours pursuant to Arizona Revised Statutes § 23-372(D)(4), Employee B remains entitled to accrue another 24 hours of earned paid sick time in Year 2 (for a maximum balance of 48 hours).
 If, at the end of Year 2, Employee B has 48 hours of unused earned paid sick time and the employer does not exercise its buyback option pursuant to Arizona Revised Statutes § 23-372(D)(4), Employee B is entitled to carry forward only 24 hours of earned paid sick time into Year 3 (though they may accrue another 24 hours in the course of Year 3).
 NOTE: Subject to the employer's agreement to be more generous than the Act requires, Employee B may only use 24 hours of earned paid sick time in any given year.

 Alternatively, in lieu of carry over, an employer may pay an employee for unused earned paid sick time pursuant to Arizona Revised Statutes § 23-372(D)(4).
-Because the Act permits employers to provide paid leave policies that are more generous than the requirements of the Act, the Industrial Commission is proposing rules consistent with the following, subject to permissible restrictions on a new hire's use of earned paid sick time:
+Note: Pursuant to A.A.C.
+R20-5-1206, employers that front load earned paid sick time at the beginning of each year are not required to provide carryover or additional accrual.